jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 :::note

-If you are requested to provide debug logs in an issue or during troubleshooting, please compress the resulting log files if possible as they will be very large otherwise.
+If you are requested to provide extensive debug logs in an issue or during troubleshooting (e.g. more than just a few lines), please compress the resulting log files if possible as they will be very large otherwise.

 :::